 Lord Shiva prayed to Lord Ganesh at this place before defeating the demon Tripurasur

 Devotees believe that there is another idol below the present idol.
-The idol supposedly has 10 trunks and 20 arms and was hidden during the attacks of the Mughal era.
+The idol supposedly has 10 trunks and 20 arms.
 However, no one knows if this idol still exists.
 This idol is supposed to be called as Mahotkat

 Lord Mahaganapati is very powerful.
 The villagers of Ranjangaon do not bring the Gabesha idols into their homes during Ganesh Chaturthi.
 Instead, they visit the temple and offer their prayers

-By road: Ranjangaon is nearly 50 km from Pune.
+- By road: Ranjangaon is nearly 50 km from Pune.
 There are several direct bus services operating from Pune to Ranjangaon.
-The Mahaganapati Temple attracts devotees throughout the year and the proximity to Pune connects Ranjangaon well to Pune city.

-By rail: Ranjangaon has a direct train service from Pune.
-Pune station connects well to major Indian cities.
+- By rail: Ranjangaon has a direct train service from Pune.

-The Mahaganapati Temple Trust runs a Bhakta Niwas which offers rooms at nominal charges.
+The Mahaganapati Temple Trust runs a Bhakta Niwas which offers rooms at nominal charges, where one can stay.
 There are quite a number of hotels offering accommodation options for all budgets.
 Pilgrims also prefer to do a day trip from Pune, as it offers a vast range of accommodation options.

-Ranjangaon has a good number of restaurant options.
+Ranjangaon has a good number of restaurant options where one can eat.
 The Mahaganapati Temple Trust also operates an Annapurna Bhojanalaya, which provides afternoon lunch.

 Shivneri Fort is the birthplace of Chatrapathi Sivaji.
 The fort is visible from the Vighneshwar Vinayak Temple and also houses a small temple for Goddess Shivani.
 Devotees travelling to Ozar and Lenyadri Ashtavinayak temples also stop at this Fort as it is a place of interest.

 Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
-The temple got its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
+Further, the temple got its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
 It is in Morgaon, 70 km from the Mahaganapati Temple.

 Ballaleshwar Temple, Pali:As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
-This is the only Ganesh Temple named after a devotee.
+This is the only Ganesh Temple whose name is after a devotee.
 It is in Pali, 162 km from the Mahaganapati Temple.